 Although we use mailing lists as the main communication channel, we also have regular "office hours" video calls.
 During these timeslots Jenkins GSoC org admins and mentors are available for any GSoC-related questions.

 Before the announcement of accepted projects, we will be using a weekly GSoC SIG meeting as the office hours slot (2PM UTC on Wednesdays).
-More slots may be added in the future.
-We post links in our Gitter channel before the meeting starts.
-Meetings are recorded on-demand and posted here.
+You can add the office hours to your calendar when you visit the Jenkins event calendar.

 In addition to these organization-wide meetings, each GSoC project has regular meetings during community bonding and coding phases.
 See the project pages for the schedule.